 |PH 101 (or PH 105 or PH 125)||4|

 |PH 102 (or PH 106 or PH 126)||4|

 Upper-level residency.
 A minimum of 12 hours of 300- and 400-level courses in each major must be earned on this campus.

 Ancillary courses.
 Grades in ancillary courses are not computed in the major GPA.
 The majors in marine science/chemistry require the successful completion of the following courses outside the major:

 |MATH 125 or MATH 145||4|

 Required minor.
 Marine science/chemistry does not require a minor.

 Additional major requirements.
 Students are not permitted to count the same required major courses toward completion of a second major or minor.
 Students may count required ancillary courses for one major toward the requirements of another major.
 Students are responsible for ensuring that they have met all University, college, major, and minor requirements.
 However, each student must meet with an advisor in the major department for academic planning and to be cleared for registration each semester.
-College advisors are also available for additional assistance with minor, college, and University requirements.

 Special opportunities.
 During the summer semester, a large suite of marine science courses is offered at the Dauphin Island campus of the Alabama Marine Environmental Sciences Consortium.